WARP is a 501(c)3 nonprofit organization founded in 1992. Board members are elected at each Annual Meeting and serve 3-year terms.

 Cheryl Musch, Treasurer

-For more than 20 years, Cheryl Musch has worked in Fair Trade, as the director of the Fair Trade Federation; director of International Development at SERRV; and director of Partners for Just Trade.
+For more than 20 years, Cheryl Musch worked in Fair Trade, as the director of the Fair Trade Federation; director of International Development at SERRV; and director of Partners for Just Trade.
 This work gave her the incredible opportunity of working with artisans in 35 countries in Africa, Asia and Latin America.
-Cheryl was WARP’s Administrative Coordinator for many years, in addition to currently serving on WARP’s board.
-She works in Special Collections and Museums in the library at Truman State University, in Kirksville, Missouri.
+Cheryl was WARP’s first Administrative Coordinator, and currently serves on WARP’s board as Treasurer.
+She works as Head of Special Collections and University Archives in the library at Truman State University, in Kirksville, Missouri.

-Cheryl has a passion for supporting artisan production of textiles and enjoys knitting and weaving.
 WARP’s mission to create a network of people who value textiles in developing economies, along with her desire to empower small-scale global artisans, motivate her to continue to do what she can to advance appreciation and economic development of international makers.
+She also dabbles in textile and mixed media arts.

 Maren Beck, Board Member